 With legendary status at the University of Florida, Danielle Fotopoulos is one of the most notable names in the sport of women’s soccer.
-She enters her ninth year at Eckerd this fall, the longest-tenured coach in program history.
+She enters her 10th year at Eckerd this fall, the longest-tenured coach in program history.

 The NCAA Division I all-time leading goal scorer and former U.S. National Team member has continued to take the necessary steps to build the program after being appointed to the position in the summer of 2010.

 With a total of 50 wins (42 in her last six seasons) under her belt as head coach, Fotopoulos matched the team's single-win record with 10 victories in the 2012 campaign ('98, '00, '01).
 Following a strong end to the fall of 2011, the Tritons responded in a big way after being picked to finish ninth and last in the SSC Preseason Poll.